A Pain in the Grass

 Regaining some control

-Restoring sanity or safety
+Restoring safety or sanity

 Looking for a path of retreat